aphalo/ooacquire/README.md

 ## Installation

-At the moment installation needs to be done from the Git repository at Bitbucket.
-For this we can use ‘devtools’ and as the package’s is coded mainly in R but with one function in C++ the build chain for R packages needs to be installed.
+At the moment installation needs to be done from the Git repository at GitHub.
+For this we can use ‘remotes’ and as the package’s is coded mainly in R but with one function in C++ the build chain for R packages needs to be installed.
 In MS-Windows this is achieved by installing Rtools.